AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 ### PolkaAirdrop UI Mockups

-Our team already developed an UI mockup in the OpenAI platform for the GPT.
+Our team already developed an UI mockup in the OpenAI platform for our PolkaAirdrops GPT AI.
 This is shown in the figure below.

  ![overview of GPTs in the OpenAI platform](./OpenAI_GPTs.png)

-As you can see in the figure, the users will see our PolkaAirdrops applpication where they can manage the Airdrop campaing and also claim the NFT airdrops.
+As you can see in the figure, the users will see our PolkaAirdrops GPT AI  where they can manage the Airdrop campaing and also claim the NFT airdrops.
 The PolkaAirdrop is a specific GPT that is viewed and directly accessible by billions of users worldwide that it is using the OpenAI platform.
 Users can install it for free in their own OpenAI platform.